 Carp fishing on running water

-Carp fishing on running water is quite a challenge.
-There are quite a few things to take into account.
-Just throwing out your lines and waiting for fish does not work in this situation.
-In flowing water it is not only a challenge to catch the fish, but also to keep your lines well on the bottom.
-Think of boats or the water and dirt that can carry your line.
-In this blog I will show you how best to fish on flowing water and I have created a handy tool against floating debris, with work instructions so you can get started yourself.
+Carp fishing in flowing water is quite a challenge.
+There are quite a few things you need to consider.
+Simply casting your lines and waiting for fish won't work in this situation.
+In flowing water, it's not only a challenge to catch the fish, but also to keep your lines properly on the bottom.

 Keeping the lines in place